-Our current approach to water stewardship is designed around four strategies – protect, reduce, recycle and replenish – that touch every aspect of our operations, both inside and outside our factories.
+Our current approach is designed around four strategies – protect, reduce, recycle and replenish – that touch every aspect of our operations, both inside and outside our factories.

 Our stewardship of water begins at its source, where we have put together a series of carefully tailored plans to protect the water we use.